-As a lifelong resident of Chatham-Kent, I am very happy enjoying all that our Municipality provides.
+As a lifelong resident of Chatham-Kent, Gail is very happy enjoying all that the Municipality provides.
 The lifestyle, cost of living, amenities of waters, trails and landscapes and the relaxed, stress free travel times makes it easy to appreciate Chatham-Kent for all it offers.
 Gail has 3 life philosophies 1.
 Work hard, and have fun doing so.
 2. Mistakes are made only by those who try.
 3. Believe - in yourself, your community, your passions…

 Sarah is a lifelong resident of Chatham-Kent, raised in beautiful Mitchell’s Bay.
 After high school Sarah attended and graduated from St. Clair College, Thames Campus receiving an Office Administration Executive Diploma in 2007.

 She has been employed with the Chatham-Kent Chamber of Commerce since 2008 as Administrative Assistant to the President & CEO.
 Previous to the Chamber, Sarah assisted L&R Renovations in administration.
 Sarah was a long time employee with Country View Golf Course and, on occasion, still assists at the course, now known as Hidden Hills Golf and Country Club.

 Grande Pointe is home to Sarah along with her spouse, Steve St. Pierre, and their daughter, Scarlette.
 When she is not chasing a little one around, she enjoys walking the Chatham-Kent trails, enjoying time with friends and family and even finding time for a few good rounds of golf!

 Sarah is a believer in giving back to the community as she volunteers much of her time with Pretty in Pink, a group of ladies working together to raise funds for the Chatham-Kent Hospice.